 When you apply for Social Security, you’ll notice that medical information is mentioned often throughout the application and in other disability documents.
 This is because medical evidence is often the core of the Social Security Disability and SSI process.
 The Social Security Administration cannot make a decision on your claim without objective medical evidence.
 Here we will discuss five factors to consider while gathering medical evidence and what Social Security considers “credible evidence.”
 This area of Social Security disability law changed to recently to permit medical providers that were formerly not honored as “acceptable”, but the weight of the evidence provided by your own doctor has recently been significantly downgraded.

 Factor #2: Evidence should be from a “treating” source.
 This means that the medical practitioner who has been treating you consistently, over a period of time, probably knows you and your disability the best.
-Medical records from several doctors who have seen you once or twice won’t be very helpful to your disability claim.
+Medical records from several doctors who have seen you once or twice won’t be as helpful to your disability claim.
 In addition, it may speed up the processing of your disability claim to have solid medical records from one (or two) source(s), and it may mean you won’t have to see a Social Security doctor.
 Simply put, it is important to visit your doctor frequently and over a long period of time if possible.

 Factor #3: Evidence from other health facilities if applicable.
 These health facilities include hospitals, clinics, and other sources you may have visited in regards to your disability.
 Social Security likes to have everything in your file before your case is considered, even if the records contain little valuable information.
 If you withhold medical records because they seem unimportant, Social Security may wonder if you are hiding something that may hurt your claim.
-They also have you complete medical authorizations for the purposes of requesting your medical records, so even if you do not supply these records, Social Security should acquire them, though the agency does not always order important records.
+They also have your complete medical authorizations for the purposes of requesting your medical records.
+So even if you do not supply these records, Social Security should acquire them, though the agency does not always order important records.
 You have to check your own file.
 Thus it is best to provide all the information you can, and to request it all yourself to save time if possible.
 Do not submit duplicate records.

 Factor #4: Evidence from non-medical sources and other practitioners.
 This includes evidence regarding your ability to work obtained from social workers, schools, family members, employers, and practitioners (considered non-medical by Social Security) such as chiropractors, audiologists, and herbal doctors.